 These records are open for all inspecting bodies and to families through direct request teacher or care worker.
-The records are compiled in accordance with the school's PARRCS Policy and are used as a basis for planning the student's objectives in their Education Health Care Plan, as well as the Curriculum and Care objectives.
+The records are compiled and are used as a basis for planning the student's objectives in their Education Health Care Plan, as well as the Curriculum and Care objectives.
 A termly consultation is provided to families to provide information and to create opportunities for families and staff to work together in partnership.